librarymd/librarymd/README.md

 Simply register an account and ssh to machine and execute the following query:

 - mysql "UPDATE webapp.users SET class=10 WHERE id=$your_user_id"

+## If there is any problems accesing through tor

+This setup is using onionbalance with 3 tor workers, the default tor process is used by onionbalance itself.

+### Check the status
+systemctl status onionbalance
+systemctl status tor_worker_srv1
+systemctl status tor_worker_srv2
+systemctl status tor_worker_srv3

+### Restarting may help
+systemctl restart tor_worker_srv1
+systemctl restart tor_worker_srv2
+systemctl restart tor_worker_srv3
+systemctl restart onionbalance